aritana/angular03-2024/README.md

 # Angular Complete Guide 2024 - Udemy Course

-This course was offered by GM MOTORS to us understand and grab the Angular framework concepts and make us more proficient as Full-Stack developers.
+Understand and grab the Angular framework concepts and make us more proficient as Full-Stack developers.

 ## Referência